MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Applications/Get-MgBetaServicePrincipalDelta.md

 ## SYNOPSIS
 Get newly created, updated, or deleted service principals without having to perform a full read of the entire resource collection.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgServicePrincipalDelta](/powershell/module/Microsoft.Graph.Applications/Get-MgServicePrincipalDelta?view=graph-powershell-1.0)

 ## SYNTAX

 ```